ebo-arcadia/ebo-lee.github.io/object_relational_mapping.md

   2. append where() clause passing parameter to select specific column value to delete
   3. store the above operation in a variable or statement
   4. execute SQL delete expression using execute() passing the delete statement as a parameter
+- how to execute compound select clauses and eliminate duplicates after querying a table?
+  1. create two or three SQL queries statements using select() function
+  2. call union() method to a query statement passing the other two statements as parameters
+  3. store the object in a variable
+  4. execute the statement using DB connection object passing the variable

 ------------